kszczerbiak/Developers-task/README.md

 If you want to run tests u need node package manager (NPM) installed on your device and then:
 1. Go to project directory.
 2. Open console and type ,,npm install"
-3. After installation type npm run test.
+3. After installation type ,,npm run test".

 # Used technologies
 - HTML,